 Suggested Read: Do you know about these different routes to Ladakh

-8. Visit Pangong Lake
+8. Camping beside Pangong Lake

 Best Time to visit: May to September